Every New Year’s Day, my mom makes dduk guk (tteok-guk), or Korean rice cake soup to welcome good luck and prosperity in the New Year.

 - After 5 minutes, remove the brisket and set aside.
 Clean and rinse the pot thoroughly and return to the stove.

 - To the clean pot, add 6 cups water, parboiled brisket, onion, Korean radish, and white part of scallions.
 Bring to a boil then reduce to a simmer for 20 minutes until the beef is tender.
+Be sure to skim away the scum floating on the top and avoid mixing the pot too frequently.
+This will cause the soup to turn murky.

 - Toss in the garlic and rice cakes.
 Then season the soup with fish sauce, soup soy sauce, and dashida.